-Transfer agent and regulatory fees - This expense has increase due to the payment of several normal course regulatory fees incurred.
+Transfer agent and regulatory fees - This expense has increased due to the payment of several normal course regulatory fees incurred and the fees associated with the listing of the Company shares on the OTC.QX.

-Travel - The travel expenses for the quarter were down slightly from the comparative quarter with the biggest drop in March due to Covid 19 travel restrictions.
-This will have a continuing impact and it is expected that travel costs for the remainder of the year will be significantly lower as compared to the prior year..
+Travel - The travel expenses for the three and six month period ended June 30, 2020 were reduced from the comparative quarter due to the ongoing COVID 19 travel restrictions.
+This will have a continuing impact and it is expected that travel costs for the remainder of the year will be significantly lower as compared to the prior year.